 Although painful symptoms or medical complications are rare when it comes to feeder veins, many individuals choose to visit Dr. Charles L. Dietzek at the Vein and Vascular Institute in New Jersey to have them treated.

 There are occasions when a miniphlebectomy can be performed to address feeder veins.
 However, sclerotherapy, which is more invasive than a miniphlebectomy, is frequently the procedure used to treat these unsightly veins.

 Following treatment, patients enjoy clearer, smoother skin in the areas previously afflicted with blue veins.
-By treating the reticular veins, the likelihood of the individual developing spider veins in those areas decreases.
+Treating the reticular veins decreases the likelihood of the individual developing spider veins in those areas.

-If you notice that you have feeder veins, spider veins and/or varicose veins, contact Dr. Charles L. Dietzek at the Vein and Vascular Institute in New Jersey today.
+If you notice that you have feeder veins, spider veins, and/or varicose veins, contact Dr. Charles L. Dietzek at the Vein and Vascular Institute in New Jersey today.
 He can help you eliminate these bothersome vein problems so you can enjoy wearing the clothes you love and stop experiencing the symptoms associated with these conditions.
-The Vein and Vascular Institute has four convenient locations in New Jersey: Sewell, Lumberton, Voorhees and Vineland.
-Contact the office today at 856-309-8346 to schedule your appointment.
+The Vein and Vascular Institute has four convenient locations in New Jersey: Sewell, Lumberton, Voorhees, and Vineland.
+Contact the office today at 856-309-9777 to schedule your appointment.